The-Marcy-Lab-School/react-express-auth/README.md

 Migration files are stored in the `server/db/migrations` folder.
 This location is defined in the `knexfile.js` and can be changed if you so choose.

-In `server/db/migrations`, you can see the migration file for the `users` table:
+In `server/db/migrations`, you can see the migration files that generate the `users` table.
+The first one sets up some initial columns:

 ```js
 exports.up = (knex) => {